 Search indexes

 You can create a search index on any columns that you want to make available for full-text searches.
-To create a search index, use the CREATE SEARCH INDEX DDL statement, or update one using the ALTER SEARCH INDEX DDL statement.
+To create a search index, use the CREATE SEARCH INDEX DDL statement.
+To update an index use the ALTER SEARCH INDEX DDL statement.
 Spanner automatically builds and maintains the search index, including adding and updating data in the search index as soon as it changes in the database.

 A search index can be partitioned or unpartitioned, depending upon the type of queries that you want to accelerate.